DNA Testing Privacy Issues and Genetic Profiling

 In earlier articles, we wrote about DNA testing companies like 23andMe, Ancestry.com, and Family Tree DNA.
 A number of people commented on their experiences using these platforms, and mentioned that you can upload your DNA results to a website called GEDMatch.com to find more matches.
 We could find no info about who owned this site or why they provided this service.
 We were quite surprised to see people were so nonchalant about the idea of sharing such a private piece of information with an organization that they knew nothing about.
 So what’s the big deal you might ask?
 What can someone actually do with this information?

 Firstly, law enforcement can use it.
 We know, if you haven’t done anything wrong then you don’t have anything to worry about, right?
 Not necessarily.
 The FBI now conducts “familial DNA searches” which attempt to match a DNA profile to “close relatives” who have had their genetic profiles catalogued.
 Don’t think the FBI will show up at your door just based on these close matches?
 Think again.
-Wired wrote an article last year about a case where a film-maker was interrogated by police based on a DNA sample his father had donated to a genealogy project through his church.
+Wired wrote an article last year about a case where a filmmaker was interrogated by police based on a DNA sample his father had donated to a genealogy project through his church.
 That database was acquired by Ancestry.com and the FBI decided to query it for genetic leads.
 He was cleared after providing them with a DNA sample and waiting an agonizing 33 days to find out he was innocent.

-Secondly, there’s this concept of “genome hacking” where someone can get ahold of your DNA from discarded gum like in our earlier example or any other number of methods and find out things about you.
-In this article by Forbes, the topic is talked about in more detail along with the author’s experience of “genome hacking” his colleague from a glass of drinking water and finding out that the hacked individual was at risk for baldness, psoriasis and glaucoma.
+Secondly, there’s this concept of “genome hacking” where someone can get ahold of your DNA from discarded gum-like in our earlier example or any other number of methods and find out things about you.
+In this article by Forbes, the topic is talked about in more detail along with the author’s experience of “genome hacking” his colleague from a glass of drinking water and finding out that the hacked individual was at risk for baldness, psoriasis, and glaucoma.
 Wondering about what sort of children you might produce with your significant other but they don’t want to get a DNA test?
 You should be getting the picture by now.

 Thirdly, your DNA presents the ultimate holy grail for target marketing, especially when we can fully understand what someone’s genetic profile says about them.
-Even with just the basics like gender, hair color and risk of baldness you could create some pretty targeted shampoo adds.
-Just think of how much your insurance company would like to get there hands on your DNA in order to know all about your “at risk” traits so they can adjust their policy prices accordingly.
+Even with just the basics like gender, hair color, and risk of baldness you could create some pretty targeted shampoo adds.
+Just think of how much your insurance company would like to get their hands on your DNA in order to know all about your “at risk” traits so they can adjust their policy prices accordingly.
 While there are laws preventing this, what if they offered you a large discount if you could prove you had or didn’t have certain traits?

 Now that we’ve given you three issues to be concerned about when it comes to DNA privacy, let’s take a look at the privacy policies for each of the biggest 3 test DNA testing companies as of 4/5/2016.
 While these policies are massive documents, we took out excerpts that we believe are quite telling.